Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 Additional JSCalendar properties

-This document defines five new core JSCalendar properties for the JSTask object.
+This document defines two new core JSCalendar properties for the JSTask object.

 mayInviteSelf